Time Crisis with Ezra Koenig: Sweet Chili Heat World Premiere

 A segment in which the crew premiere fan generated music.
 The music is often inspired by events that take place on previous episodes of the show.

 Top Five on iTunes

 Koenig and Longstreth regularly compare and contrast the iTunes chart from the current week with another music chart from the same week in another year.
 Notably, the show has regularly jokingly criticized the music of Ed Sheeran, such as his 2017 hit, Shape of You.
 Koenig and Longstreth commonly refer to the song as Bed Sheets, in reference to one of the song's lines.
-Fan response to this criticism has been overwhelmingly positive, with one particular fan even compiling the discussions into a complete 32-minute compilation.

-Other Segments
+Other segments

 Other segments have included New York News.